-PRODUCT SELECTION CODE (PSC)
+Product Selection Code (PSC)

-For purposes of this Manual, as revised, Dispense as Written (DAW) and PSC are used interchangeably.
+For purposes of this Manual, as revised, Dispense as Written (DAW) and Pharmacy Service Center (PSC) are used interchangeably.
 The Pharmacy must submit an accurate PSC, in accordance with NCPDP specifications when processing claims electronically.
-PSC submissions may change the calculation of the claims adjudication depending upon the Benefit Plan.
+PSC submissions may change the calculation of the claims adjudication depending on the Benefit Plan.